 5. Physical affection

-Always shake hands the first time I meet someone
+Always shake hands the first time I meet someone in person

 Shake hands with male patients at every appointment